Banana Pudding Ice Cream

 9. Freeze for at least 6 hours, but preferably overnight.
 The ice cream is ready when it’s firm but still scoopable – if it gets too hard, let it sit on the counter for about 5 minutes before scooping.

-– Crush cookies by hand – food processor makes them too fine
+• Crush cookies by hand – the food processor makes them too fine

-– Cold bowls help cream whip faster – stick them in freezer 10 mins before
+• Cold bowls help the cream whip faster – stick them in the freezer 10 mins before

-– Scoop ahead into paper cups, freeze until firm
+– Scoop ahead into paper cups, and freeze until firm

 – Make mini ice cream sandwiches with whole wafers